Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Toned Body**

-    You gain proficiency in the Athletics skill.
-If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+    You gain Proficiency in the Athletics skill.
+If you are already proficient in the skill, you add double your Proficiency Bonus to checks you make with it.

 - **Climb Speed**